jonesnoaht/flowQuick/README.md

 # BTIPFlow
 A package to make the analysis of flow data easier.

 I have included a test dataset that contains several flow samples (it is a flowset) that can be used to test the code.

+This will hopefully automate most flow cytometry experiments.
+For your particular experiment, you can tweak the code found in the "example" vignette.

 ## Notes